dev-jey/thesaurus-api/README.md

 With the thesaurus-api, you are able to grab synonyms and antonyms from thesaurus.com.
 Thanks to the way the website highlights synonym/antonym entries in different colors according to their relevance, I have also included functions to grab certain ranks of syn/ant entries according to the level of relevance you require.

 ## License
 Everything in here is licensed under the MIT license.
-Do with it what you wantÃ¢â‚¬â€œ make yourself some money.
+Do with it what you want– make some money.
 Just don't get me involved.

 ## Getting Started
 First, download the program.